pastorryanhayden/simplechurchtools/about.md

 I believe in simple tools that can help simple traditional churches.
 I am not interested in making tools for churches that are super modern and have a large staff of tech guys.
 (Although I wish them well.)
 There are tools that do every one of the things my tools do and do them better - they are often just too complicated and expensive for simple churches.  **I hope you outgrow my tools.** When you do I know some great guys at other companies who can help you and I'd be happy to recomend them.

-### Giving

-50% of the sales from Simple Church Tools goes to fund missions trips and missions projects.
-Right now I'm saving to help Camp Rhino in Port Elizabeth, South Africa.